sjvc/impactjs-cocoonjs_touchevent_fix/README.md

-Impact CocoonJS touch event fix
+About this ImpactJS plugin
 ================================

-Plugin for ImpactJS: fixes touch events when running using CocoonJS
+This plugin fixes touch events when running an ImpactJS game using CocoonJS

 # Installation